whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - The Deepest Revolution, Part 2- Build Healthy Subcultures by Building Spiritual Strength with Others.md

 When boys are trained for cowardly obedience instead of bravely protecting their people from any threat or abuse, is it any surprise that so many women wonder where all the good men are?
 And when so many men are lost, is it any surprise that most men don't know what the women are talking about?

 For years, I didn't understand this question myself -- what do you mean where are all the good men?
-I didn't know what a good man was until I studied healthy cultures where boys are consistenty raised to be good men who stand for what's right and protect their people from any threat.
+I didn't know what a good man was until I studied healthy cultures where boys are consistenty raised to be good men who stand for what's right and bravely protect their people from any threat.
 Stories of profoundly trustworthy men and trusting women from the Crow, Cheyenne, and Lakota showed me that all the men of a nation can be trustworthy.[xxx-odoc|ch47]

 Of course, women can become spiritually lost too, such as those who believe women can be "liberated" by becoming well-paid wage slaves, selfish executives and corrupt politicians, just like spiritually lost men.

-Instead of seeking real freedom where everyone stands for what's right as a normal way of life, authorities in unhealthy cultures trick everyone into thinking that "freedom" just means being able to do whatever you want without financial or cultural restraint, and so the way to be free is to get rich.
+Instead of seeking real freedom, authorities in unhealthy cultures trick everyone into thinking that "freedom" just means being able to do whatever you want without financial or cultural restraint, and so the way to be free is to get rich.
 But this is the faux-freedom of kings who don't have to care about anyone else or follow any laws.

 Real freedom comes when everyone stands for what's right as a normal way of life, so that everyone can enjoy justice and deep respect from their neighbors.
 When people forget this and just look after themselves, it's easy to become spiritually lost and let selfishness take over.